 Information for incoming exchange students

-The Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) offers degree programmes taught in English language, participates in international exchange programmes and welcomes students from institutions with whom we have bilateral agreements.
-On this page prospective international students can find useful information about lectures given in English language within the Department for Electrical, Electronics and Communication Engineering (EEI).
+The Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) offers degree programmes taught in English, participates in international exchange programmes, and welcomes students from institutions with whom we have bilateral agreements.
+On this page, prospective international students may find useful information about lectures in English that are offered within the Department for Electrical, Electronics and Communication Engineering (EEI).

 The Faculty of Engineering (Technische Fakultät) is located in Erlangen, a city with a historic baroque centre which is located amidst splendid landscape close to the rocky hills and lovely forests of the Fränkische Schweiz.
 The cities of Nuremberg (a traditional centre of arts and commerce since medieval times) and Bamberg (a UNESCO world heritage town) lie about 20 km to the south and 40 km to the north, respectively.
 One of Erlangen’s best known and most loved attractions is the „Bergkirchweih“, a beer festival in spring, which attracts around 1 million visitors from near and far.

 In the wider world, Erlangen is also renowned both as home to the second largest university in Bavaria and as one of the three headquarters of Siemens AG which both contribute substantially to the high living standard in and around the city.
 With their broad range of additional privately and publicly funded research facilities and many start-up high-tech companies, Erlangen and its surroundings have developed into an important European R&D centre in several future-oriented areas of engineering, including medical systems, microelectronics, audio, multimedia and communications.